Rehman078/GitHub-User-Scraper/README.md

-# 🚀 GitHub User Scraper Application (MERN)
+# GitHub User Scraper Application (MERN)

-A full-stack GitHub User Scraper application built with the MERN stack.
+A Full-Stack GitHub User Scraper application built with the MERN stack.
 This React.js-based application allows search github user putting url of profile in input and view GitHub profiles, displaying a list of scraped user data for convenient access.
 The backend, built with Node.js and Express.js, provides a robust RESTful API for efficient web scraping and data management.

 ## 📖 Features